-According to the National Highway Traffic Safety Administration (NHTSA), a pedestrian was killed every two hours and injured every eight minutes in vehicle crashes in 2013.
-While fatalities decreased by two percent since 2012, pedestrian crashes are still a big concern.
+According to the National Highway Traffic Safety Administration (NHTSA), a pedestrian was killed every two hours and injured every eight minutes in vehicle accidents in 2013.
+While fatalities decreased by two percent since 2012, pedestrian accidents are still a big concern.
 Consider the following statistics from 2013:

-- There were 4,375 pedestrians killed in traffic crashes.
+- There were 4,375 pedestrians killed in traffic accidents.

 - Pedestrians accounted for 14 percent of all crash deaths.

-- Twenty-one percent of all children from birth to 14 years old killed in crashes were pedestrians.
+- Twenty-one percent of all children from birth to 14 years old killed in accidents were pedestrians.

-- Ninety-two percent of pedestrian fatalities involved crashes with one vehicle.
+- Ninety-two percent of pedestrian fatalities involved accidents with one vehicle.